Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 ![Button mashers logo](/readme-images/logo-readme.png)

-For the Button Mashers website, product images showcase arcade components against a neutral background on box elements, allowing customers to clearly see details of buttons, joysticks, and other peripherals.
+Product images showcase arcade components against a neutral background on box elements, allowing customers to clearly see details of buttons, joysticks, and other peripherals.
 The included buttons stand out allowing the user to clearly see options to add the product to their cart or view the product in detail.

 ![Product box item display](/readme-images/product-box-item.png)